 When we think of addiction, we often think of hard drugs that are illegally sold to users on the black market like heroin, cocaine, and meth.
 What a lot of people fail to realize is that legal, common substances like alcohol and prescription pain medication can also cause addiction if not consumed properly.

-Because of this, it is predicted that 1 in 7 Americans will face addiction within their lifetime.
+As a result of this, it is predicted that 1 in 7 Americans will face addiction within their lifetime.
 Almost everyone within their lifetime will know someone with a substance use disorder or face addiction themselves.
 This is why our specialists at Free by the Sea want to provide resources and information about addiction to as many people as we can.

 Although some people are at a higher risk than others, addiction does not discriminate against anyone.
 There are certain factors, though, that can increase your chances of developing an addiction disorder.
 Here are the top 5 factors that influence whether or not you are more susceptible to addiction: